rogerdahl/striprouter-cpp/README.md

   3) Represent the double header with two single headers in the circuit description.
 Put one single header at the actual location of the inner row of the double header and put the other in another location on the board.
 The opposite side may be best.
 The router can then route directly to each of the single row headers without using area outside the headers.
 At solder time, connect the outer row of the double header to the row of points that were used by the router.
 Using an insulated flat cable can be convenient.
 Old IDE and floppy cables work well for this.

 * Bonus: If you zoom in far enough, you get free modern art, such as [this](./art.png) :)

+### Overview of operation

+* The program operates with objects called Layouts.
+Each Layout contains a Circuit object, a Settings object, potentially a set of discovered routes for the circuit, and misc other housekeeping and diagnostics information.

+* A Circuit holds a description of the components and connections that make up a circuit, much like the information in the `circuit.txt` file.

+* Settings holds various settings that are used when processing the Layout, such as the resource costs that are used by the router.

+* When the program starts, it creates three Layouts called inputLayout, currentLayout and bestLayout.
+The main thread then launches a set of router threads, typically one per logical core in the CPU(s), and a single parser thread.

+* The parser thread gains exclusive access to the `circuit.txt` file, parses it to a thread local Circuit and releases the file.
+It then locks the inputLayout and writes the local Circuit to the inputLayout Circuit.
+Then monitors the modified time on the `circuit.txt` file and, if it changes, starts over with gaining exclusive access to the file.

+* The router threads compete for a lock on inputLayout.
+When a thread gets the lock, it creates a thread local copy of inputLayout, called threadLayout and releases the lock.
+Because the router always uses the lowest cost route for a given connection, only the order in which the routes are created affects the end result.
+So, as a temporary first approach, a random search is currently implemented by having the thread start by randomly shuffling the order of the connections in its threadLayout.
+It then creates, or attempts to create, the routes in the shuffled order.
+The number of ways the connections can be shuffled is the factorial of the number of connections, which makes it impossible to check all possible orderings even for fairly small circuits.

+    The Uniform Cost Search is based on assigning a cost to each point that can possibly be reached, so the cost for a completed route is the total of the costs of the points along the route.
+When the routing is done, the costs for each of the routes are summed up to get the total cost for the Layout.

+    When the routing is done, the thread locks bestLayout and compares the threadLayout and bestLayout for cost and number of completed routes.
+If threadLayout has more completed routes, or the same number of routes but a lower cost, it is better, and the thread copies it to bestLayout, overwriting the old bestLayout.
+The thread then always locks currentLayout and writes threadLayout to it, and loops back to the start, where it again locks inputLayout.

+* The main thread runs the GUI and OpenGL rendering.
+When a setting is changed with the GUI or components are moved with the mouse, the main thread locks inputLayout and updates its Settings or Circuit.
+The main thread renders the inputLayout while a drag/drop operation is performed, bestLayout if the `Show best` checkbox is enabled, and currentLayout otherwise.
+To avoid locking the Layout being rendered during the entire rendering process, the main thread briefly locks the Layout it will render and creates a thread local copy, then renders the copy and discards it.

+* The router is based on a custom implementation of the Dijkstra and Uniform Cost Search algorithms and includes a common optimization based on using a set and a priority queue.
+The search is restricted to only find paths that can be implemented on a stripboard, the most important limitation being that there are two layers, where one layer can have  only horizontal connections and the other can have only vertical connections.

+* The router infers connected nets from the point-to-point connections described in `circuit.txt` and searches nets for potential shortcuts when routing.
+As routes are created, all points along the route are assigned to nets, using a structure that allows very fast checking for net membership when the points are encountered by the later Uniform Cost Searches.

 ### Technologies